zdebruine/RcppML/README.md

 //[[Rcpp::export]]
 Rcpp::List RunNMF(const Rcpp::S4& A_, int k){
-     RcppML::SparseMatrix A(A_); // zero-copy, unlike arma or Eigen equivalents
+     RcppML::Matrix A(A_); // zero-copy, unlike arma or Eigen equivalents
      RcppML::MatrixFactorization model(k, A.rows(), A.cols());
      model.tol = 1e-5;
      model.fit(A);